Apprenticeships in New Zealand - The Definitive Guide

 - Each industry has a unique pay scale, which the relevant industry training organization sets.

-- Minimum Wage Rates in New Zealand from 1 April 2023 are set at $22.70 per hour (16 years and older) and $18.16 for those doing training and starting-out, which is covered by Apprenticeships.
+- Minimum Wage Rates in New Zealand differ for those 16 years and older and for anyone doing training and "starting-out", which is covered by Apprenticeships.
 If you earn above these rates will depend on the employer.

 - Some employers may offer additional benefits to apprentices, such as paid time off, KiwiSaver contributions and paid training.